AnimalKind's mission is to end the unnecessary euthanasia of adoptable cats and dogs in North Carolina shelters.

 ReTails Thrift Shop

 AnimalKind owns and operates ReTails Thrift Shop, located at 2821 Spring Forest Road, Suite 103, Raleigh 27616.
-100% of net profits from ReTails Thrift Shop support AnimalKind’s programs.
+100% of net proceeds from ReTails Thrift Shop support all AnimalKind’s programs.